GuyMiz95/Terminal-controlled-Client---Server-Socket/README.md

 ### =  Design & Implementation  =

   It was decided to implement all functionality under a single file, that's to be able to unify all shared code      between both processes (client and server entries).
-  The file contains 2 main processes, the server side process
+  The file contains 2 main processes, the server - side process which receives orders continuously and operates them. and the client - side process, which upon connected gives the user the ability to sent orders to the server. both devi

 ### =           Tests           =